you-zhou/notes/dev.md

 ## PYTHON
 ### REPL
 Read–Eval–Print Loop
-Always test codes with IDLE that comes with Python as part of the installation.
+It is convenient to test codes with IDLE that comes with Python as part of the installation.

 ### `PYTHONPATH` and `sys.path`
 #### `PYTHONPATH` environment variable